joeax/vibespec/vibespec-instructions.md

 - **Configuration:** Instructions for configuring the software, such as environment variables, configuration files, or command-line options.

 #### Folder Structure
 This section describes the folder structure of the software system, including the organization of files and directories.
-Present this as a tree structure or a nested list of directories and files.
+This will usually be presented as a tree structure or a nested list of directories and files.
+It may not contain all folders and file patterns, so do you best to follow the intent of the structure.

 #### UI
 This section describes the user interface (UI) design, including any wireframes, mockups, or design principles.
 Implement all described UI/UX features, even if only mentioned in passing (e.g., tooltips, color schemes, modal behavior).
 When the application type is a frontend application or library like a web or mobile app, this section should be included, otherwise Warn the user.